The Mobile Case Factory

 Improvements

-At A Good Company, our mission is to make sensible and sustainable everyday products.
-And what could be more everyday than a smartphone case?
-One that protects your phone, is beautiful to look at, and one that, unlike most phone cases out there, is made in the most sustainable way conceivable.
+Our mission is to make sensible and sustainable everyday products.
+And what could be more every day than a phone case?
+One that protects your phone is beautiful to look at, and one that, unlike most phone cases out there, is the phone case made in the most sustainable way conceivable.

-Some 150 kilometres south of Stockholm where A Good Company is based, Arvid runs an ecologically certified farm where he grows linseed.
-In case you didn’t know, linseed (or flax as it’s also known as), is a food and fibre crop cultivated in the cooler regions of the world.
+150 kilometers south of Stockholm where agood company is based, Arvid runs an ecologically certified farm where he grows linseed.
+In case you didn’t know, linseed (or flax as it’s also known), is a food and fibre crop cultivated in the cooler regions of the world.

 The seeds have high levels of fibre and omega-3 and are a popular ingredient in müsli.
 They can also be pressed to make linseed oil, which works great as a wood impregnator.
 The thing with the plant, however, is that the seeds are tiny while the plant is big.
 Arvid cultivates the seeds as a food crop, and ends up with a lot of plant residue.